nunziatodamino/nunziatodamino.github.io/content/Zettelkasten/Not finished/Computational methods for Material science/Molecular dynamics/How to evaluate temperature and pressure in a given ensemble.md

 Given an ensemble, the main goal of a simulation is to collect trajectories, i.e., to collect pairs $(\bar{x}_i(t), \bar{v}_i(t))$ for each particle $i = \{1,2,\dots, N\}$.

-A consequence of the [[Zettelkasten/Not finished/Computational methods for Material science/Molecular dynamics/Equivalence of ensembles]] is that, provided a suitable phase function can be identified in each case, the basic thermodynamic properties of a model system may be calculated as averages in any convenient ensemble.
+A consequence of the [[Equivalence of ensembles]] is that, provided a suitable phase function can be identified in each case, the basic thermodynamic properties of a model system may be calculated as averages in any convenient ensemble.

 ### Evaluate temperature